A century ago, more automobiles were powered by electricity than by gasoline.

 But the need for longer travel ranges, the availability of a more affordable fuel source and a reliable power infrastructure soon turned internal combustion engines into the predominant means of motor transportation.

 Now drivers are considering a move away from gasoline and back to electricity as an ideal source for automotive power, but big challenges remain.
-IBM and partners are working on solving one of the biggest barriers to widespread electric vehicle adoption: limited battery range.

 An antidote to 'range anxiety'

 Most people consider switching to electric vehicles to save money on gas and contribute to a healthier environment.
 But "range anxiety," the fear of being stranded with no power, was cited by 64 percent of consumers as a main detractor to buying an electric vehicle.